atraplet/clarabel4j/README.md

 from native library headers.

 The bindings are generated in two steps: First, `./bindings/generate_includes.sh` generates the dumps of the included symbols in the `includes.txt` file.
-Replace absolute path with relative path in the comments.
+Replace absolute platform dependent path with relative platform independent path in the comments.
+Remove unused includes.
 Second, `./bindings/generate_bindings.sh` generates the actual Java bindings.
-Finally, add `NativeLoader.loadLibrary` and remove the platform dependent layout constants.
+Add `NativeLoader.loadLibrary.` Remove platform dependent layout constants and make the code platform independent.

 ## Release